-If they could bring the total compensation to $400K, I would sign.
+If they bumped the total compensation to $400K, I would sign.
 Immediately.

 The team was psyched.
 I was psyched.
 They said they would talk to the recruiter and compensation team.

 I’ve since learned that the compensation team exists as a check and balance for situations like mine.
 They set compensation, not the hiring manager.
-They do it based on leveling, which is determined by interview performance and years of experience, the latter of which caps you.
+They use something called leveling, which is determined by interview performance and years of experience, the latter of which caps you.

 My experience put me at an L4 or L5, but no higher.
 I later learned that a typical L5 has a median of 8 years of experience.
 I had 3 years of experience in product, and 5 years total.
 Not bad.

-Here’s the kicker: people can get paid out of band for their level (i.e., $400K for L5).
-It’s very rare, but it can happen if you are a strong hire, and have a qualifying event like an IPO, secondary, or bonus that exceeds the offer.
+Here’s the twist: people can get paid out of band for their level (i.e., $400K for L5).
+It’s very rare, but it can happen if you are a strong hire, and have a qualifying event like an IPO, secondary, or bonus that exceeds the offer at hand.
 Sadly, I did not have an upcoming cash bonanza.

 I stuck to my guns and said $400K or no deal.

-I know what you’re thinking.
 No, I did not have a sophisticated formula behind this.
-I have a few million in stock options, but they are illiquid. $400K felt right for the value I'd be delivering, and the unvested stock options I would be giving up.
+I had several million in stock options, but they are illiquid. $400K felt right for the value I'd be delivering, and the unvested stock options I would be giving up.

-The compensation team did not see it this way, however, because most of my existing compensation is locked up in illiquid options.
-They made begrudgingly small adjustments to my offer.
+The compensation team, unfortunately, did not see it this way.
+They heavily discounted my illiquid stock options, so they made begrudgingly small adjustments to the offer.
 Meanwhile, the Reels team went into overdrive.

 How this newsletter boosted interest

 The more I resisted, the more interested the team became.
-They found an article I wrote about TikTok.
-They told me they paused conversations with all other candidates because I had a unique understanding of the space.
+They found an article I wrote about TikTok, and told me they paused conversations with all other candidates because I had a unique understanding of the space.

-They had directors, VPs and even the Head of Instagram reach out to me.
-I tried not to get swept up in the fanfare.
-How long before Zuck himself came calling?
+They had directors, VPs and even the Head of Instagram reach out to me.... which may be standard fanfare?
+Unclear.

-In all seriousness, I was getting a front-row seat to the way big companies work: the time they spent courting me far exceeded the cost of simply giving me what I asked for.
-But because of rules beyond their control, we all had to play along.
+There was a deep irony in all of this I couldn't shake.
+The time they spent courting me far exceeded the cost of simply giving me what I asked for.
+But because of "the rules", we all had to play along.

 The back-and-forth negotiation ended up stretching for weeks.
-Finally, I decided it wasn’t going anywhere.
-I had to pull the plug.
+Finally, I had seen enough and it wasn’t going anywhere.
+I pulled the plug.
 The team panicked and the compensation team gave a final, Hail Mary offer: $375K.